 If you were convicted for not showing up to court in Philadelphia, you are likely worried about the impending consequences of that conviction.
 When an individual does not appear for court, the case will not resolve itself.
 Instead, the court will likely issue a bench warrant for the defendant’s arrest.
 If you or a family member failed to appear in court for a criminal case, you should consult with an experienced Philadelphia preliminary arraignment lawyer.
-Knowing you may be arrested for skipping a court case is a frightening thought, but the legal team at the Law Offices of Lloyd Long are here for you.
+Knowing you may be arrested for skipping a court case is a frightening thought, but the legal team at the Law Offices of Lloyd Long is here for you.
 Our firm is here to explain your options if you are convicted for not making a court appearance in Philadelphia.

 What Happens if You Miss a Court Appearance?